 There was plenty of snark when the Meta rebrand was announced and there has been even more since the Q4 earnings bloodbath.
-It will seem genius in five years.
-That it was announced following a (non) scandal makes it all the more impressive.

 The comparisons to Altria and Alphabet are way off

 - Meta got the .com

 - Meta is meaningful